 Harley Davidson’s Failure

 Take a look at Harley Davidson and learn from their example of what not to do.
-The bike manufacture put serious effort and money into marketing and bike production specifically targeting women.
+The bike manufacture put serious effort and money into marketing campaigns and bike production specifically targeting women.
 Yet despite all of this effort, it hasn’t translated to a noticeable increase in women motorcycle buyers.
 Why is this?
-Despite the company creating specialized women-centric motorcycle marketing and bikes, it made no effort to evolve the overall brand image.
+Despite the company creating specialized women-centric motorcycle social media marketing and bikes, it made no effort to evolve the overall brand image and turn women into new customers.
 This makes all of the company’s effort seem forced and inauthentic.
-The company never took the time to actually find out what women want in their bikes or gear.
+The company never took the time to actually find out what women motorcycle enthusiasts want in their bikes or gear.
 What they ended up with was a “man’s bike brand” designing products by men for what they thought women wanted.

 Some examples of this: Men’s gear will have 4-6 color options, including a Hi-Viz option to make riding safer.
 Women have two color options, white or pink.
-The lighter weight bikes lack the power and torque.
-You can buy a competitor bike in a similar size and weight class with considerably more performance capabilities.
-Unfortunately, they missed the mark completely.
+The lighter weight bikes meant for women lack the power and torque that the men’s bikes have.
+You can buy a competitor bike from Yamaha, Indian, or Honda in a similar size and weight class with considerably more performance capabilities.
+Unfortunately, Harley missed the mark completely.
 Take a walk through the boot rack and every single pair has a heel.
 I’m not trying to break my ankle by riding in heels.
 I also don’t want to spend the entire day walking in them when I go to an event.

 Triumph and Ducati Success

 Two companies that have successfully cracked the female code are Triumph and Ducati.
-My personal judgements about Triumph aside, both companies designed bikes that simply fit women, from the position of the handlebars, softer clutch, and better weight balance.
+My personal negative opinions about Triumph as a company aside, both companies designed bikes that simply fit women, from the position of the handlebars, softer clutch, and better weight balance.
 The bikes are comfortable and enjoyable right off the showroom floor.
 This is a stark contrast to Harleys that are expensive to purchase and then require a small fortune in aftermarket customizations to make comfortable.

 Are You Ready to Evolve Your Motorcycle Marketing?

 Are you ready to recognize that there is a growing market that you may be missing out on?
 There’s no better time than now to start reaching out and speaking directly to female riders.
+It’s time to strategize your search engine optimization (SEO), increase your female email marketing subscribers, and start attracting more female potential buyers.
 What better way to do this than by hiring a content writer who is also rider?
 I can help you gain a unique perspective on this growing demographic.